emibcn/covid-data/README.md

 The data is collected by a [nice NodeJS package](./charts/).
 This script scrapes data from HTML tags and JS code.
 It generates individual JSON files for each region/population selectors, and a global JSON index file with the regions recursive structure and all the download links.
 Deep use of `async`/`await`.

 ## Barcelona
 The data is collected by a [nice NodeJS package](./bcn/).
-This script scrapes data using a self mave version of [SockJS](./bcn/src/Socket.js).
+This script uses a self made version of [SockJS](./bcn/src/Socket.js) to scrape data from a [RStudio/Shiny](https://github.com/rstudio/shiny) server.
 It generates individual JSON files for each datasource or datasource section, and a global JSON index file with the data and all the download links.
 Deep use of `async`/`await`.
 Some use of Streams and Iterator Generator.
 Very funny stuff!

 # License